Last updated:

 Find out more about higher education on the Skills for Careers website.

-The UCAS website tells you how to get support at university to meet your needs, including mental health conditions, learning differences, and long-term health conditions.
+You can get support at university to meet your needs.
+This includes support with disabilities, mental health conditions, learning differences and long-term health conditions.

 Find out more about support on the UCAS website.